CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you clone a repostory?

-You are copying the repository so you can change it without touching the original
+You are copying the repository so you can change it without touching the original, cloning is specific to copying on your local device

 ## Question 11

 What is a Pull Request?

-Pull requests let you tell others about changes you've pushed to a branch in a repository
+Pull requests let you tell others about changes you've pushed to a branch in a repository specifically becuase the Repo belongs to them

 ## Question 12

 What is the Git History log?

-It allows you to see all the changes made on Git
+It allows you to see all the changes made on Git towards a specific file(s)

 ## Question 13